 “Excuse me?”

 “Do any of your workers complain of feeling confused, angry, betrayed, anxious, fearful or filled with self-doubt?
-You may have heard of the book, Toxic People, most managers have.”
+You may have heard of the book, Toxic People

 “I’m sorry Ma’am, we are not interested in hiring an outside EAP counselor.”